Bonus Depreciation: Deducting Eligible Property and Business Costs

 Wondering what qualifies for bonus depreciation?
 Not all property qualifies for the 100% bonus depreciation deduction.

-Several reviews must be met for listed property to qualify:
+Several requirements must be met for property to qualify:

-1. The property must have a MACRS recovery period of 20 years or fewer (property other than building structures or building systems).
+1. The property must have a MACRS (Modified Accelerated Cost Recovery System) recovery period of 20 years or fewer for property other than building structures or systems.

 2. The property can’t be excluded from bonus depreciation.

-3. It’s only allowed for the year the property is placed in service.
+3. Bonus depreciation is only allowed the year the property is placed in service.

-4. Even if property qualifies for bonus depreciation, you can elect out of this provision and use the applicable MACRS depreciation method instead.
+4. Even if property qualifies for bonus depreciation, you may opt out of this provision and use the applicable MACRS depreciation method instead.

-Also, vehicles have different limits, depending on its type and size.
+Vehicles will also have different bonus depreciation limits, depending on their type and size.
 For example, vehicles with a gross vehicle weight of 6,000 pounds or less are limited to $8,000 of first-year bonus depreciation.
 The remaining cost is depreciated under special rules, found in IRS publication 946.
-Combined first-year depreciation (bonus plus regular) is limited to $18,000 for passenger cars (other than heavy SUVs), trucks, and vans.
+Combined first-year depreciation (bonus plus regular) is limited to $20,400 for passenger cars (other than heavy SUVs), trucks, and vans.

 This IRS table highlights vehicle depreciation limits.

-Don’t want to tackle the tax nuances of bonus depreciation alone?
+Don’t want to navigate the tax nuances of bonus depreciation alone?
 Get help with your small business taxes from the team at Block Advisors.

 Bonus depreciation has a couple of advantages: